Enable Detailed Billing Reports

 - Launch CloudCheckr.

-- From the left navigation pane, choose Account Settings > Detailed Billing Bucket.
-The Edit Detailed Billing Bucket page opens.
+- From the left navigation pane, choose Account Settings > Billing and Usage.

-- In the S3 Bucket section, replace the name of the existing S3 bucket with the exact name of the new S3 bucket.
+- In the Detailed Billing Report (DBR) section, replace the name of the existing S3 bucket with the exact name of the new S3 bucket.